univ-of-utah-marriott-library-apple/display_manager/README.md

 Currently, Display Manager has a few important limitations that are worth noting:

-* Can't configure displays at Mac login screen.
+* Must be currently logged in as the user of the current Aqua Session to use Display Manager (and in cases when there is no such user (e.g. the login screen), Display Manager cannot be used).
+ * Recommended workarounds:
+  * If Display Manager is being run by a user *other* than the user of the current Aqua Session, perform one of the following:
+   * Transfer CoreGraphics control to the desired user via `$ sudo /System/Library/CoreServices/Menu Extras/User.menu/Contents/Resources/CGSession -switchToUserID <UID>`, where `<UID>` is the user ID of the desired user.
+   * Switch to the user of the current Aqua Session via `$ su <user>`, where `<user>` is the user of the current Aqua Session.
- * Recommended workaround: simply configure displays *during* login/logout, or while logged in.
+  * Simply configure displays *during* login/logout, or while logged in.
 Settings persist after logout, so whichever configurations you set during logout will remain active at the login screen.
 * Displays are controlled via `DisplayID`, so any interactions with external displays via the command line must be performed by reference to that display's `DisplayID`.
 (However, any interactions with the main display don't need to specify its `DisplayID` -- it is implied, unless otherwise noted.)
  * Recommended workaround: try manipulating the external displays (e.g. brightness, rotation, resolution, etc.) by their `DisplayID` to see which physical screens they correspond to.